 The Committee is to meet at least four times a year and make public its decisions following each meeting.
+The quorum for the meeting of the MPC is four members.
 There will be no reappointment of the committee.

 Under MPC, the governor has a casting vote and doesn’t enjoy veto power (there was veto power for him under TAC).
 Decisions will be taken on the basis of majority vote.

 The main responsibility of the MPC is to administer the inflation targeting monetary policy regime through determining the policy rate or repo rate to contain inflation.

 The main responsibility of the MPC will be to keep the inflation targets set by the RBI.
 The MPC decides the changes to be made to the policy rate (repo rate) to contain inflation within the target (based on CPI) level set under India’s inflation targeting regime.
 Members of the MPC can suggest reasons for their support or opposition for a policy rate change.
 This will be published in the minutes of the MPC and the minutes should be published after 14 days of MPC meeting.
 The minutes should contain the reasons for each member proposing or opposing the monetary policy decision taken by the NPC.